pact-foundation/docs.pact.io/website/docs/pact_broker/tags.md

 ### For feature toggles in the consumer

 The Pact Broker workflow was developed to support a feature branch workflow because it is the workflow that the Pact Broker author was most familiar with.
 Though it is not as elegant, if you use a trunk based workflow with feature toggles, you can also use tags to effectively test all your code paths.
+This example assumes that the feature toggle is built into the code base, but is configurable on/off at runtime.

 #### Publishing pacts